Hiking the Tripler Ridge Trail on Oʻahu, Hawaiʻi

 Distance (Moanalua Valley): 8.8 miles / 14.2 km

-That said, Tripler Ridge is considered by many to be one of the more challenging trails up to the Koʻolau Summit, comparable to others on the island, such as ʻAiea and Kapālama Ridge, with the difficulty largely influenced by the trailhead in which you choose to begin.
+That said, Tripler Ridge is considered by many to be one of the more challenging ridge hikes up to the Koʻolau Summit, comparable to others on the island, such as ʻAiea Ridge and Kapālama Ridge, with the difficulty largely influenced by the trailhead in which you choose to begin.

 By this, I mean that the Triple Ridge Trail can either begin from the trailhead behind Tripler Army Medical Center, or at the Moanalua Valley Trailhead, which is the much more popular option.